-Hitokuchi Sauce Katsu: Classic Japanese Fish Cutlet Snack
+Hitokuchi Sauce Katsu & Big Katsu: Fish Cutlet Snacks

 Hitokuchi Sauce Katsu (ひとくちソースカツ)

-In Japan, Katsu is not only served as a main dish at dinner, but it is actually also available in the snack and candy section of supermarkets.
+In Japan, Katsu not only can be the main dish at dinner, but it is available even in the snack and candy section of supermarkets.